Can Interpretation Predict Behavior on Unseen Data?: Generalization Behavior

 \subsection{Factors in rule selection}

-The dominant factors in rule selection are model depth and weight decay regularization.
-Other factors are detailed in Appendix~\ref{sec:factors}, including an extension of existing findings~\citep{abnar2020transferringinductivebiasesknowledge,mccoy-etal-2020-syntax,tran2018importancerecurrentmodelinghierarchical, saphra-lopez-2020-lstms} that recurrent architectures, but not Transformers, favor hierarchical generalization rules.
+Varying hyperparameters for the Dyck setting, we find the dominant factors in model rule selection are model depth and weight decay.
+Appx.~\ref{sec:factors} details other factors, including an extension of existing findings~\citep{abnar2020transferringinductivebiasesknowledge,mccoy-etal-2020-syntax,tran2018importancerecurrentmodelinghierarchical, saphra-lopez-2020-lstms} that recurrent architectures favor hierarchical structure.

-\paragraph{Model depth} Overall, Figure~\ref{fig:wd} shows that 2- and 3-layer models can learn either \balanced{} or \matched{}, depending on training conditions and random variation.
+\paragraph{Model depth} Appx.
+Fig.~\ref{fig:wd} shows 2- and 3-layer models can learn either \balanced{} or \matched{}, depending on hyperparameters and random seed.
 In contrast, 1-layer models only learn \heuristic{} or \matched{}.
-Our results indicate shallower models learn simple counting rather than hierarchical rules, and that 2-layer models tend more toward hierarchy than 3-layer models.
-We therefore observe an inverted U-shape of hierarchical inductive bias by model depth, mirroring results from previous work ~\cite{structuralgrokking}.
+Shallow models do not learn hierarchy, while 2-layer models tend more toward hierarchy than 3-layer models.
+This inverted U of hierarchical inductive bias by depth mirrors previous work ~\cite{structuralgrokking}.

-\paragraph{Weight decay} Regularization pushes a model towards the distribution's modes and therefore to more consistently systematic rules.
-In particular, higher weight decay leads to more concentrated distributions of OOD behaviors across the model population (Figure~\ref{fig:wd}).
-Among 1- and 3-layer models, non-zero weight decay increases the preference for \matched{}, but among 2-layer models it increases the preference for \balanced{}.
-Although these findings support the notion that regularization promotes simple systematic rules, they complicate reductionist narratives around what rules might be described as simpler.
-Instead of promoting a universally simple rule, regularization promotes different rules depending on the architectural hyperparameters.
-Intuitively, universal systematic rules are simpler than example memorization, but which rule is simplest---and therefore most favored by regularization---depends on the setting.
+\paragraph{Weight decay} Regularization pushes models toward more consistently systematic rules, concentrating distributions of OOD behaviors (Fig.~\ref{fig:wd}).
+In our setting, non-zero weight decay increases preference for \matched{} in 1- and 3-layer models but for \balanced{} in 2-layer models.
+These findings imply regularization promotes systematic rules over memorization, but \textit{which} rule is simplest depends on hyperparameters, complicating reductionist narratives of universally simple rules.